brycewray/hugo-site/content/posts/2022/09/simplifying-switcheroos/index.md

 ## The new way

 It was obvious that the failure point was in the domain-switching part.
-The just-as-obvious answer was that I would simply **not** switch the domains.
+The just-as-obvious answer was that I would simply **not** switch the domain.
 Instead, I'd set up just **one** project, to which the domain would always be assigned, and point **different** repos to that project.

 "But, wait," you say, "even that repo switch can involve some period of down-time, right?"